awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

  }
 ```

-After creating the protocol buffer, store it in an S3 location that is accessible by Amazon SageMaker, and passed as part of `InputDataConfig` in `create_training_job`\.
+After creating the protocol buffer, store it in an Amazon S3 location that Amazon SageMaker can access and that can be passed as part of `InputDataConfig` in `create_training_job`\.

 **Note**
 For all Amazon SageMaker algorithms, the `ChannelName` in `InputDataConfig` must be set to `train`\.
 Some algorithms also support a validation `input channel`\.